-The night fighter Vampire was a two-seat private venture of the DH100 Vampire and was allocated the designation 113 before ultimately leading to the DH115 Vampire Trainer.
+The night fighter DH Vampire variant was a two-seat, private venture of the DH100 Vampire and was allocated the designation DH113 before ultimately leading into the DH115 Vampire Trainer, which is described separately.

 |Powerplant||3,350 lbst DH Goblin 3|